 The University of Surrey recognises that many students enter their higher education course with valuable knowledge and skills developed through a range of professional, vocational and community contexts.
-If this applies to you, a process called recognition of prior learning (RPL) may allow you to enter your course at a point appropriate to your previous learning and experience, or to join the start of a course without the formal entry requirements.
-This means that you may be exempt from certain elements of study in the course for which you have applied and be awarded credit based on your previous qualifications/experience.
+If your experience exceeds the typical requirements for entry to the programme, a process called recognition of prior learning (RPL) may allow you to enter your course at a point appropriate to your previous learning and experience.
+If you can demonstrate that you have met the learning outcomes for specific modules through your previous learning, it may be possible to exempt you from those modules, and for you to be awarded credit based on your previous qualifications/experience.
 There are restrictions on RPL for some courses and fees may be payable for certain claims.

-Please see the code of practice for recognition of prior learning and prior credit: taught programmes (PDF) for further information.
-Please email Admissions with any queries.
+Please see our code transfer and recognition of prior learning guide (PDF) and recognition of prior learning and prior credit web page for further information.
+Please email Admissions (email@example.com) with any queries.

-Start date: September 2021
+Start date: September 2023

 Part-time - 5 years

-- These fees apply to students commencing study in the academic year 2020-21 only.
-Fees for new starters are reviewed annually.
+- These fees apply to students commencing study in the academic year 2023-24 only.
+Fees for new starters are reviewed annually

-- If you are on an unstructured self-paced part-time course, the fee shown is per 15 credits for the 2020-21 academic year.
-The fee payable in subsequent years will be reviewed annually.
+- If you are on an unstructured self-paced part-time course, the fee shown is per 15 credits for the 2023-24 academic year

 Terms and conditions

-When you accept an offer of a place at the University of Surrey, you are agreeing to comply with our policies and regulations, and our terms and conditions.
+When you accept an offer of a place at the University of Surrey, you are agreeing to comply with our Charter, Statutes, Ordinances, Policies, Regulations and our terms and conditions.
 These terms and conditions are provided in two stages: first when we make an offer and second when students who have accepted their offers register to study at the University.
-View an example of our offer terms and conditions and our generic registration terms and conditions (PDF) as a guide as to what to expect.
+View our offer terms and conditions and our registration terms and conditions (PDF) for the 2022/2023 academic year as a guide as to what to expect.

-Please note: our offer terms and conditions will generally be available in the September of the calendar year prior to the year in which you begin your studies.
-Our registration terms and conditions will vary to take into account specifics of your course and changes for the specific academic year.
+Please note: the offer terms and conditions and registration terms and conditions which you will be asked to agree to may be different from those detailed in the examples.
+Our offer terms and conditions will generally be available in the September of the calendar year prior to the year in which you begin your studies.
+Our registration terms and conditions will be available at the start of each academic year and will vary to take into account specifics of your course and changes for the specific academic year.

 This online prospectus has been prepared and published in advance of the academic year to which it applies.
-The University of Surrey has used its reasonable efforts to ensure that the information is accurate at the time of publishing, but changes (for example to course content or additional costs) may occur given the interval between publishing and commencement of the course.
+The University of Surrey has used its reasonable efforts to ensure that the information is accurate at the time of publishing but changes (for example, to course content or additional costs) may occur given the interval between publishing and commencement of the course.
 It is therefore very important to check this website for any updates before you apply for a course with us.
-Read more.
+Read our full disclaimer.